edlenox-q/zap-core-help-wiki/HelpStartConceptsModes.md

 # Modes #

-The ZAP UI has a 'mode' which can be:
+ZAP has a 'mode' which can be:

  *  Safe - no potentially dangerous operations permitted
  *  Protected - you can only perform (potentially) dangerous actions on URLs in the [Scope][]